 Additionally, hanging or mounting your wood sign outside you will need to consider your hanging hardware due to the fact the mounting surfaces are completely different from your typical interior hanging or mounting.
 I will go into the hardware and different outdoor surface more below.

 Indoor – As mentioned above hanging, mounting or placement of your wood sign is a personal or purposeful decision.
-I would suggest you think about the content on the wood sign or functionality of the wood sign.
-This will help you determine about where to hang or mount your wood sign.
+I would suggest you think about the content on the wood sign or the functionality of the wood sign.
+This will help you determine where to hang or mount your wood sign.

 Hanging or mounting your wood sign indoors comes with the consideration of what surface you are hanging or mounting on.
 What is the material of the wall or ceiling?
 Is the material drywall, wood paneling or even for older homes plaster with slats?

-There are many options for hanging or mounting your wood sign from different hanging or mounting hardware to the whether or not you want the wood sign flush with the wall or ceiling or be placed to show a gap from the wall or ceiling.
+There are many options for hanging or mounting your wood sign from different hanging or mounting hardware to whether or not you want the wood sign flush with the wall or ceiling or be placed to show a gap from the wall or ceiling.
 I will go into more detail below.

-If you have a welcome wood sign, kitchen wood sign, anniversary wood sign or lastly for example a bathroom wood sign each of these will have different considerations.
+If you have a welcome wood sign, kitchen wood sign, anniversary wood sign, or lastly for example a bathroom wood sign each of these will have different considerations.
 Most folks will mount these wood signs where they will be displayed for their purpose.
 Some folks will hang or mount the wood sign where the space is available.

 The chance of this is very low, but wood for wood signs are a natural organic product and will fluctuate to its environment.
 It is recommended prior to hanging or mounting your wood sign you open the packaging and allow the wood sign to acclimate to its environment for up to 72 hours.

 Most folks or even vendors may not say anything about this subject but it is a good recommendation to consider if you are hanging or mounting your wood sign indoors.